kalleka/THAT-5263/README.md

 # THAT-5263
-Interfce for THAT 5263 2-Channel Digitally Programmable Gain Controller
+Interface for THAT 5263 2-Channel Digitally Programmable Gain Controller